← Back to Blog

 For daytime phone reduction: One Sec.
 The mindful pause approach works well when you have willpower and alternative things to do.

 For bedtime phone blocking: SunBreak.
-Hard blocks, accountability partners, wind-down routine, and sleep tracking.
-It addresses the bedtime problem at every angle, not just the moment you try to open an app.
+Hard blocks, accountability partners, and a wind-down routine address the bedtime problem at every angle, not just the moment you try to open an app.

 Use both: They do not conflict.
 Use One Sec during the day to catch mindless opens, and SunBreak at night to lock everything down when your willpower is gone.
-This covers your phone addiction around the clock.
+For more comparisons, see our breakdown of SunBreak vs Opal for sleep.

 Ready to sleep better?